Azure/azure-sdk-for-go/documentation/new-version-quickstart.md

 ```
 From this code snippet, we showed that in order to interact with Resources, we need to create a top-level client first (**ResourcesManagementClient**), then get the corresponding sub-resource client we are interested in, in this case we called **.ResourceGroups** to get a ResourceGroupsOperations

-For more information and different authentication approaches using Azure
-Identity can be found in [this document](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme?view=azure-dotnet)
+For more information on authentication, please see the documentation for azidentity at pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity.

 Interacting with Azure Resources
 --------------------------------